 The number of atoms is limited to 16777216 (16M) on 32-bit machines.
 On 64-bit machines this is virtually unlimited.
-See also section 9.4.2.
+See also section 10.4.2.

 - Memory areas On 32-bit hardware, SWI-Prolog data is packed in a 32-bit word, which contains both type and value information.
 The size of the various memory areas is limited to 128 MB for each of the areas, except for the program heap, which is not limited.
 On 64-bit hardware there are no meaningful limits. - Nesting of terms Most built-in predicates that process Prolog terms create an explicitly managed stack and perform optimization for processing the last argument of a term.
 This implies they can process deeply nested terms at constant and low usage of the C stack, and the system raises a resource error if no more stack can be allocated.
-Currently only read/1 and write/1 (and all variations thereof) still use the C stack and may cause the system to crash in an uncontrolled way (i.e., not mapped to a Prolog exception that can be caught). - Integers On most systems SWI-Prolog is compiled with support for unbounded integers by means of the GNU GMP library.
-In practice this means that integers are bound by the global stack size.
-Too large integers cause a resource_error.
-On systems that lack GMP, integers are 64-bit on 32- as well as 64-bit machines.
+Currently only read/1 and write/1 (and all variations thereof) still use the C stack and may cause the system to crash in an uncontrolled way (i.e., not mapped to a Prolog exception that can be caught).